dotnet/docs-aspire/docs/database/sql-server-component.md

 ### Use configuration providers

 The .NET Aspire SQL Server supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the `MicrosoftDataSqlClientSettings` from configuration files such as _appsettings.json_ by using the `Aspire:SqlServer:SqlClient` key.
+It loads the `MicrosoftDataSqlClientSettings` from configuration files such as _:::no-loc text="appsettings.json":::_ by using the `Aspire:SqlServer:SqlClient` key.
 If you have set up your configurations in the `Aspire:SqlServer:SqlClient` section, you can just call the method without passing any parameter.

-The following example shows an _appsettings.json_ file that configures some of the available options:
+The following example shows an _:::no-loc text="appsettings.json":::_ file that configures some of the available options:

 ```json
 {